jinghuazhao/TWAS-pipeline/README.md

 ```
 git clone https://github.com/jinghuazhao/TWAS-pipeline
 ```
-Make sure `TWAS.sh`, `twas2.sh`, `twas2-collect.sh` and `twas2-1.sh` are executable and availble from the $PATH environment.
+Make sure `TWAS.sh`, `twas2.sh`, `twas2-collect.sh` and `twas2-1.sh` are executable and available from the $PATH environment.
 These are achieved with `chmod +x twas2.sh twas2-collect.sh twas2-1.sh` and
 `export PATH=/genetics/bin:$PATH` in your `.bashrc`, respectively.

  **GNU Parallel**.
 Further information is available from [here](http://www.gnu.org/software/parallel/).